CongducPham/LowCostLoRaGw/README.md

 The full, latest distribution of the low-cost gateway is available in the `gw_full_latest` folder of the github repository: https://github.com/CongducPham/LowCostLoRaGw.
 It contains all the gateway control and post-processing software.

-However, the **simplest and recommended way** to install a new gateway is to use [our zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.iso.zip) based on the Jessie Raspbian OS and perform a new install of the gateway from this image.
+However, the **simplest and recommended way** to install a new gateway is to use [our zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip) based on the Buster Raspbian OS and perform a new install of the gateway from this image.
 In this way you don't need to install the various additional packages that are required (as explained in an additional [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-manual-install.md) describing all manual installation steps if you want to install from scratch).
 Once you have burnt the SD image on a 8GB (minimum) SD card, insert it in your Raspberry and power it.

-The distribution supports Raspberry 1B+, RPI2, RPI3B/B3+, RPI0 and RPI0W. **For RPI1, RPI0 and RPI0W you need to run `make lora_gateway` as the default version is built for RPI2&RPI3**.
-There is out-of-the-box WiFi support for RPI3B/3B+ and RPI0W.
+The distribution supports all RPI models including the last RPI4.
+There is out-of-the-box WiFi support for RPI4B/3B/3B+ and RPI0W.
 For RPI1 and RPI2 see [here](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README.md#wifi-instructions-on-rpi1b-and-rpi2) for modifications to support some WiFi dongles.

 Get our SD card image
 ---------------------

-Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-jessie-WAZIUP-demo.iso.zip).
+Download our [zipped SD card image](http://cpham.perso.univ-pau.fr/LORA/WAZIUP/raspberrypi-buster-WAZIUP-demo.iso.zip).
 The current image has everything you need including:

-- support for RPI3B+ as well (including the WiFi)
+- support for all RPI models including the last RPI4 as well.
+We however recommend the 3B version unless you need to run other applications on the RPI otherwise both 3B+/4 are much more power consuming and heats a lot more.
+- pre-installed open-source ChirpStack LoRaWAN Network Server
+- pre-installed Semtech's `lora_pkt_fwd` for multi-channel gteway
-- `remot3.it` tools for remote access
+- pre-installed `remot3.it` and `anydesk` tools for remote access
 - the simple gateway web admin interface for easy configuration and management
-- `mosquitto-clients` package installed to have `mosquitto_pub` and `mosquitto_sub` commands (v1.5)
+- `mosquitto-clients` package installed to have `mosquitto_pub` and `mosquitto_sub` commands (v1.5.7)
-- Node-Red v0.18.6, Node.js v9.11.1 and `npm` upgraded with `node-red-contrib-thingspeak42` installed
+- Node-Red v1.0.3, Node.js v10.15.2 and `npm` 5.8.0 with `node-red-contrib-thingspeak42` installed
 - a ready-to-use Node-Red flow to show how received data can be uploaded to MQTT brokers and ThingSpeak
-- MongoDB v3.0.9
+- MongoDB v3.0.14

-The image should work on RPI0 to RPI3B/3B+.
-For RPI3B+, we performed an update with `rpi-update` on Jessie.
-Then we followed the procedures in [this link](https://www.linuxquestions.org/questions/slackware-arm-108/raspberry-pi-3-b-wifi-nic-not-found-4175627137/) to copy over the drivers for the 3B+ WiFi radios.
-The image has already all these features and should work on all RPI models.
-We however recommend the 3B version unless you need to run other applications on the RPI otherwise the last 3B+ is much more power consuming and heats a lot more.

 Simply unzip the file and burn the ISO file to an SD card.
 Use an SD card of a minimum of 8GB.
 Take also a class 10 (it is more than recommended!).
 If you have bigger SD card, e.g. 16GB, then after boot, use `raspi-config` (see [tutorial here](https://www.raspberrypi.org/documentation/configuration/raspi-config.md)) to resize the partition in order to use the extra space available (you will need to reboot but `raspi-config` will ask you for that).
 You can use `df -h` to verify that you have more space after reboot.

 You can look at various tutorials on how to burn an image to an SD card.
 There is one [here from raspberrypi.org](https://www.raspberrypi.org/documentation/installation/installing-images/) and [here from elinux.org](http://elinux.org/RPi_Easy_SD_Card_Setup).
 We use a Mac to do so and [this is our preferred solution](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md).
 The [Linux version](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md) is not very different.
-The `Etcher` tool is also very nice and you don't even need to unzip the SD card image.
+The `Balena Etcher` tool is also very nice and you don't even need to unzip the SD card image.
 We also use that solution extensively.

 When booting from the provided SD card image
 ============================================